cn0047/stash/ed/sh/kubernetes/README.md

 **ReplicaSet** controls that pods count matches desired count.

-**Deployment** is the best primitive to manage and deploy our software in k8s.
+**Deployment** controls the creation and destruction of pods, is the best primitive to manage and deploy our software in k8s.
 It supports gracefully deploying, rolling updating, and rolling back pods and ReplicaSets.
 Main feature - zero downtime deployment.
-Default deployment strategy is rolling + blue-green.
+Deployment strategies `StrategyType`:
+* RollingUpdate (default).
+* Recreate - just drop everything and create new (with down time).
+Deployment creates ReplicaSet under the hood.
+Deployment status: complete, progressing, failed.
+To slow down deployment set `max unavailable 10 or less` and `max surge 2 or smth`.

 **Volume**:
 `emptyDir` - lifecycle tied to pod,